ARTS 3200 - Arts Internship

 Formative and Summative

-students make a 6 minute, succinct verbal presentation of thier research project accompanied by a set of power point slides
+Students make a 10 minute, succinct verbal presentation of their research project accompanied by a set of power point slides.

 SubmissionSubmission of assignments is on-line via MyUni and/or to the course administrator.